weikailin/cs6222-fa23/4-auth.md

 Discuss:

 - The adversary $A$ is allowed to oracle query $\Tag_k$.
 Is that too strong as $A$ gets too much info?
+  What if we totally remove the oracle query?
+  What if the adversary gets some $(x, \Tag_k(x))$ pairs but only for challenger-chosen $x$'s?
 - The adversary $A$ aims to forge a tag for *arbitrary message* $m$.
 Is that too strong since useful messages are not arbitrary?
+- Can we change the definition to that $A$ wins only if it outputs a good key?
-- Can this definition defend against an adversary that *replay* a (message, tag) pair?
+- Can this definition defined against an adversary that *replay* a (message, tag) pair?
   Replay can be a devastating attack in many applications, such as financial transactions.
 - If we additionally give the adversary oracle access to verification $\Ver_k$, is the definition stronger?
 - Does the existence of MAC imply the existence of OWF?
 If so, what's the construction?